anusha-murali/anusha-murali.github.io/DP/longestSubArray.md

 ```
 If all the elements in `nums` are zero, then we return 0.
 If there are no 0's or only one 0 in `nums`, then we return `len(nums) - 1` as we must delete 1 element.

+Otherwise, we iterate through all the elements in the `zeroList` and determine the length of the longest subarray of 1's after deleting the 0 at the current position.

+For an element in the `zeroList`, which is neither the first or the last, the length of the longest subarray of 1's after deleting the 0 at the current position is `curLen = zeroList[k+1] - zeroList[k-1] - 2`.

+For the first element in the `zeroList`, this length is `curLen = zeroList[1] - 1`.

+For the last element in the `zeroList`, this length is `curLen = len(nums) - zeroList[k-1] - 2`.

+Putting these all together, we have the following solution:

 ```
   def longestSubarray(nums: List[int]) -> int: